JustiP3/blackjack/README.md

     at HTMLButtonElement.<anonymous> (index.js:376)
     -Should be fixed - will continue to monitor

+    -Display stats in a useful way

  ***TODO***

--Display stats in a useful way
--Make display look nicer
--at beginning of round display a placehold card in dealer's hand -fix open issues
+-Make display look nicer - create a default size for main window -at beginning of round display a placehold card in dealer's hand -fix open issues
 -if user goes over 21, do not allow them to continue getting cards (BUST!)